akai-katto/dandere2x/docs/index.rst

    :description lang=en: Automate building, versioning, and hosting of your technical documentation continuously on Read the Docs.

-`Dandere2x`_ speeds up the time needed to upscale animation (sometimes live-action) videos by applying compression techniques.
+Dandere2x speeds up the time needed to upscale animation (sometimes live-action) videos by applying compression techniques.
 Just as Netflix uses compression to quickly stream videos to your home, Dandere2x uses compression to make quickly upscale videos using waifu2x.

 Fast
-    Dandere2x can provide a dramatic speed up for anime upscaling.
+    Dandere2x can provide a dramatic speedup for anime upscaling.
-    In [this](https://www.youtube.com/watch?v=d1Y4pmQb44k) anime upscale, Dandere2x took a whopping 3.5 minutes, while using Video2x's losseless upscaling took 18 minutes!
+    In `this<https://www.youtube.com/watch?v=d1Y4pmQb44k>` anime upscale, Dandere2x took a whopping 3.5 minutes, while using Video2x's lossless upscaling took 18 minutes!

 Easy
    Dandere2x comes included with a GUI interface to make Dandere2x easy and fast to use, for both experienced and inexperienced users.